-- 8. The property must have at least \$10,000 in equity to be considered for the program. - 9.
+- 8. The property must have at least \$10,000 in equity to be considered for this program. - 9.
 Maximum value of a property to be rehabilitated cannot exceed HUD program maximums. - 10.
-This program will allow the owner(s) or heir(s) of a property that previously received rehabilitation assistance through the program to reapply for assistance a second time if the following provisions are fully met. - (a).
-The homeowner and property must meet all of the eligibility requirements of the Citywide Housing Rehabilitation Program. - (b).
-At least 15 years have elapsed since the date of the initial Contract for Rehabilitation Assistance. - (c).
-The property must be able to support the current and proposed debt including all previous loan and/or grant balances and the new loan and/or grant. - (d).
+This program will allow the owner(s) or heir(s) of a property that previously received rehabilitation assistance through the program to reapply for assistance a second time if the following provisions are fully met. - a.
+The homeowner and property must meet all of the eligibility requirements of the Citywide Housing Rehabilitation Program. - b.
+At least 15 years have elapsed since the date of the initial Contract for Rehabilitation Assistance. - c.
+The property must be able to support the current and proposed debt including all previous loan and/or grant balances and the new loan and/or grant. - d.
 No special priority will be given to applications for homes previously rehabilitated. - 11.
-Connection of Water and Sewer Lines including assessments and fees for connection to water and sewer lines are eligible for Citywide Housing Rehabilitation loans under the following circumstances: - (a).
-The assessment and connection fees are levied against property owned and occupied by low-and-moderate income households which are also to receive Housing Rehabilitation assistance; and - (b) The capital cost of the public improvements was financed solely from sources other than CDBG funds; and - (c) The assessed cost represents the properties pro rata share of the capital cost of the improvement; and the amount does not include taxes or user charges. - 12.
+Connection of Water and Sewer Lines including assessments and fees for connection to water and sewer lines are eligible for Citywide Housing Rehabilitation loans under the following circumstances: - a.
+The assessment and connection fees are levied against property owned and occupied by low-and-moderate income households which are also to receive Housing Rehabilitation assistance; and - b.
+The capital cost of the public improvements was financed solely from sources other than CDBG funds; and - c.
+The assessed cost represents the properties pro rata share of the capital cost of the improvement; and the amount does not include taxes or user charges. - 12.
 Lead-based paint assessment costs including lead-based paint inspections, risk assessments, bid and project management, clearance testing, soil and wipe samples shall be a program soft cost and will not be part of the homeowner contract (costs) amounts. - 13.
 All homes constructed prior to 1978 must be tested for the existence of lead-based paint.
 Any home that tests positive for lead-based paint may have a lead-paint remediation grant approved that will not exceed \$20,000.
-If the cost to remediate lead is greater than \$20,000, the additional cost would be a part of the rehabilitation loan and must be approved by the property owner.
+If the cost to remediate lead is greater than \$20,000, the additional cost would be a part of the rehabilitation loan and must be approved by the property owner. - 14.
+Environmental testing, structural analysis and after rehab appraisal costs, as necessary, shall be a program soft cost and will not be charged to the homeowner.